dasadboy/NewTab/README.md

 Click on "Load unpacked" at the top left.
 Navigate to and select the folder containing the extension and press "Select Folder".

-Right click the extension's icon at the top and click on options.
-Add sources and select favourite bookmarks as directed above.
+Open a new tab, click on settings in the bottom right and change settings at your leisure.

 ## Acknowledgments